 As a strategy for this new wave of content to hit all the stages of the sales funnel from awareness, consideration to conversion and retention, YouTube introduced the concept of Hero, Hub and Hygiene.

-I’ve spoken about the HHH content strategy extensively on this blog, and here’s a video to go with it summing up these different kinds of content.
+I’ve spoken about the HHH content strategy extensively on this blog, but here’s a quick summary of these different kinds of content.

 Hub: this content aims to create a dedicated audience around a passion point.
 These videos will build engagement, brand loyalty and bring them back for more.
 (Get a flavour of this kind of content by checking out our videos for Costa Coffee).